francescoraves483/LTNT/README.md

 # How to launch a test session

-In order to launch a new test session, connect to the master device, edit the LTNT.ini file with the desired configuration parameters, and launch the LTNT test master with:
+In order to launch a new test session, connect to the **master device** (**you do not need to control directly the slave device**), edit the LTNT.ini file with the desired configuration parameters, and launch the LTNT test manager with:
 ```
 ./LTNT_test_manager --master
 ```

-If you want, instead, to clear all the logs, instead of starting a new test session, both on the master and on the slave board, you can use:
+If you want to clear all the logs, instead of starting a new test session, you can use:
 ```
 ./LTNT_test_manager --master -c
 ```
-This command will ask for confirmation (as clearing the logs is a destructive action) and will make the master delete all its logs, contact the slave, and make also the slave delete all its logs.
+This command will ask for multiple confirmations (as clearing the logs is a **destructive action**) and will make the master delete all its log files.
+Then, the master will automatically connect to the slave, and make also the slave delete all its log files as soon as it becomes available.
+After this procedure, the master execution will terminate.

 In order to launch a test session and then disconnect from SSH, without terminating the tests, you can use:
 ```
 nohup ./LTNT_test_manager --master &
 ```
-All the output of the LTNT test manager will be saved inside the `nohup.out` file, instead of being printed as standard output.
+All the output of the LTNT test manager will be saved inside the `nohup.out` file, which can be later analyzed, instead of being printed as standard output.

 # LaTe errors

-LaTe errors (from stderr) are automatically saved in log files (named `late_errors_******.log`), inside the same folder from which the LTNT test manager is launched.
+LaTe errors (from *stderr*) are automatically saved in log files (named `late_errors_<test_type>.log`), inside the same folder from which the LTNT test manager is launched.
 These files are cleared when calling `./LTNT_test_manager --master -c`.
+If you want to analyze them, remember to save them together with the logs before performing any "clear" operation.

-# External libraries
+# External libraries used in this project

-The LTNT test manager, in order to parse the INI configuration file, includes the INIH library by Ben Hoyt, licensed under the New BSD license: [INIH GitHub repository](https://github.com/benhoyt/inih)
+The LTNT test manager, in order to parse the INI configuration file, includes the **INIH library by Ben Hoyt**, licensed under the New BSD license: [INIH GitHub repository](https://github.com/benhoyt/inih)